-Officials failed to call interference or roughness penalties when a Rams player leveled a Saints receiver with a helmet-to-helmet hit at a crucial point in the in the final minutes of regulation time.
-The Rams won the Jan.
-20 game in overtime and are set to play the New England Patriots in Sunday’s Super Bowl.
+At issue is the failure of officials to call interference or roughness penalties when a Rams player leveled a Saints receiver with a helmet-to-helmet hit at a crucial point in the playoff game.
+The Rams won overtime and are set to play the Patriots in the Super Bowl.

-The lawsuit by two Saints season ticket holders, Tommy Badeaux and Candis Lambert, says NFL Commissioner Roger Goodell should implement a league rule — Rule 17 — governing “extraordinarily unfair acts.”
-Remedies include reversal of a game’s result or the rescheduling of a game — in its entirety or from the point when the act occurred.
+The lawsuit by two Saints season ticket holders says NFL Commissioner Roger Goodell should implement a league rule that could mean reversal of a game’s result or the rescheduling of a game.
+The NFL’s lawyers say the rule doesn’t apply in matters involving referees’ decisions.